Visual-AI/SPTNet/README.md

 If you find this repo useful for your research, please consider citing our paper:

 ```
+@inproceedings{wang2024sptnet,
+    author    = {Wang, Hongjun and Vaze, Sagar and Han, Kai},
+    title     = {Parametric Classification for Generalized Category Discovery: A Baseline Study},
+    booktitle = {International Conference on Learning Representations (ICLR)},
+    year      = {2024}
+}
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.